Uwara/InstaFashion/README.md

 InstaFashion operates as an server side service and provides media and basic informations dataset of fashion conscious public users for research purpose.This public content later analysis by the researcher at KTH.
 By using the server side service, you agree to the collection and use of information in accordance with this policy.

-This page [Link](https://uwara.github.io/InstaFashion/) informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of the Instagram.
+This page [https://uwara.github.io/InstaFashion/] informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of the Instagram.

-##Information Collection And Use
+## Information Collection And Use

 We collect and use fashionist public profiles information below to provide our Service and to improve our Services from time to time.
 Instagram Users Basic Informations, medias, followers, comments and likes information: Our service primarily provides a dataset of fashion conscious public profiles.
 The Service thus store the selected public users basic information and shared media.
 Along with the media the Service stores all the comments and likes.
 It also stores the location information of each of the media.

-##Log Data
+## Log Data

 When you use InstaFashion, we may receive information ("Log Data") such as your IP address, device information , the time and date of using the service, the time spent to execute the Service.
 This information help us to improve our Service in term of performance improvement.

-##Communications
+## Communications

 While using our service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
 Personally identifiable information may include, but is not limited to your name ("Personal Information").

-##Security
+## Security

 The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

-##Information Sharing and Disclosure
+## Information Sharing and Disclosure
 We do not disclose instagram users personal information and data except in the limited circumstances described here.
 Non-Private or Non-Personal Information: We may share or disclose your non-private, aggregated or otherwise non-personal information, such as your public user profile information,
-##Instagram Information:
+## Instagram Information:
 We may share or disclose the public users information with other researcher in the KTH or other research related purpose.

-##Users Information:
+## Users Information:
 We may share or disclose the Service user’s personal information within the KTH university.

-##Changes To This Privacy Policy
+## Changes To This Privacy Policy

 This Privacy Policy is effective as of 19th June, 2017  and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.